Kuwait Country Commercial Guide

 Opportunities

-The Government is encouraging studies in certain disciplines, including dentistry, nursing, and pharmacy, due to the high demand for healthcare workers, as well as science, technology and engineering (STEM) programs including cybersecurity and meterology.
-The U.S. universities targeting Kuwaiti students should approach the Cultural Office of the Embassy of the State of Kuwait in Washington, D.C. and request inclusion on its list of pre-approved universities.
-Universities must meet the specific criteria of the Kuwaiti Embassy’s Cultural Office in order to be included on this list.
+The Government of Kuwait has prioritized studies in dentistry, nursing, and pharmacy, due to the high demand for healthcare workers, as well as science, technology and engineering and math (STEM) programs including cybersecurity and meteorology.
+U.S. universities seeking to recruit Kuwaiti students should approach the Cultural Office of the Embassy of the State of Kuwait in Washington, D.C. and request inclusion on its list of pre-approved universities.
+Universities must meet the specific criteria to be on this list.
 To confirm if your university is already on the list, visit the SIS Kuwait Culture D.C. website.

-Another effective way to promote your university to Kuwaiti high schools is via the U.S. Commercial Service Gold Key Service.
+An effective way to promote your university to Kuwaiti high schools is via the U.S. Commercial Service Gold Key Service.
 We can arrange 1-2 days of appointments with high school counselors and principals.
-Universities that have utilized this service in the past have found it to be very effective in establishing business relationships with local international and bilingual schools.
+Universities that have utilized this service have found it to be very effective in establishing business relationships with local international and bilingual schools.

 Resources